Pilot project · AI Support Operations

 Fractional product leadership

-One-week engagement: identified the bottleneck, designed the system, built a working prototype with OpenAI API, and validated it against real ticket data.
+One-week engagement: identified the bottleneck, designed the system, built a working prototype with OpenAI API, and validated a pilot scenario with historical ticket data.

 The problem